kimlulz/LulzArch/README.md

 type `./archinit.sh` to start

-> Caution ) its script optimized for the Korean environment.<br>When using it, Modify it according to your own environment
+> Caution ) its script optimized for the Korean environment.<br>When u using it, Modify it according to your own environment

 ## Process